-Jim Crow From The Harbor: The Black Freedom Struggle and Downtown Baltimore, University of Mississippi Press, part of the Margaret Alexander Walker Series of Afro-American Studies.
-(Pending for publication)
+Jim Crow From The Harbor: The Black Freedom Struggle and Downtown Baltimore (Under Review at Temple University Press).

 “ ‘Hiding Slavery in a ‘Border City’: Civil War Memory of Baltimore’s Pratt Street,”